- Created on 02 July 2010

 - Written by Archana Doshi

-Bhakri’s is prepared differently in every Gujarati home.
+Bhakri recipe is a delicious flat bread that is made from a comination of flours.
+Bhakri's are prepared differently in every Gujarati home.
 It has a varied textures, thickness and most often a made from a mixture of flours.
 Almost every Gujarati and Marathi home makes them with either wheat flour or jowar flour or both.
 Bhakri has a crispy outer layer and soft inside.
-They can be had plain with pickles and yogurt or with Doodhi Channa Dal Nu Shaak, which is a family favorite.
+Bhakri can be had plain with pickles and Masala Cha.
+You can also serve the Bhakri for dinner or packed lunch with yogurt and Lauki Channa Dal, which is a family favorite.

 Makes: 10 bhakri's